menandmice/ansible-module/ansible/docs/README.md

 ansible-doc -l | grep '^mm_'
 ```

-which should produce a list with all the Men&Mice Suite Ansible modules.
+This should produce a list with all the Men&Mice Suite Ansible modules.

 ### Ansible lookup plugins